 With this 15-30-minute dimming period they have enough time to find their way up to the slats, or into the aviary system.
-Staggered dimming is common in aviaries, for example unperiod they ay up to the gered dimxample un-Always watch the pullet behavior when starting the training period.
-Always keep an eye on chick behavior when you start with this change in lighting program.
+Staggered dimming is common in aviaries, for example under system lights dim to off in 1 minute, then the ceiling lights dim to off in 10 minutes and last the system lights dim to off in 20 to 30 minutes.